 Stressor #1.
 Habitat Loss and Modification

-The substantial loss of floodplain from conversion to agriculture and urban areas and loss of river edge spawning habitat is probably the key limiting factor for splittail populations (Moyle et al. 2004).
-Splittail populations show a remarkable response to floodplain inundation as indicted by salvage during wet years following extensive floodplain inundation (Moyle et al. 2004).
-In addition, the extensive application of riprap to the rivers for flood protection may have reduced juvenile splittail migration areas to the Delta and Suisun Marsh from spawning areas upstream (Kratville 2008).
+The substantial loss of floodplain and channel margin habitat is probably the key limiting factor for splittail populations (Moyle et al. 2004).
+Splittail rely on floodplain habitat for spawning and rearing of larvae and young juveniles.
+The population shows a remarkable response to floodplain inundation as indicted by salvage during wet years following extensive floodplain inundation (Moyle et al. 2004).
+In addition, the extensive application of riprap to the rivers for flood protection has reduced channel margin habitat used by juvenile splittail during migration to the Delta and Suisun Marsh from spawning areas upstream (Kratville 2008).

 BDCP Objective #1